Justinator/runninWithScizzors/README.md

-# :snowman: Straightline Refrigeration website
+# :snowman: Alana's Runnin With Scizzors new Jekyll website

-This is a Jekyll site for Straightline Refrigeration :octocat:
+This is a Jekyll site for Alana's Runnin With Scizzors :octocat:

 # :metal: Getting started